BestTimesToVisit.com Logo

 nature

 Escape the city lights and immerse yourself in the celestial spectacle above Yosemite Valley.
-Find an open meadow like Sentinel Meadow or El Capitan Meadow after dark, lay back, and marvel at the Milky Way stretching across the inky black sky, a humbling reminder of our place in the universe.
+Find an open meadow, like Sentinel Meadow, on a clear, moonless night and marvel at the Milky Way stretching across the inky blackness, a truly humbling experience.

 Best time: Jun-Sep